dhh1128/codecraft.co/6-strategies-to-simplify-software.md

 The internet is such a good example.
 Not only is TCP/IP amazingly simple (in concept, not necessarily in impl), but so is the HTTP protocol.
 It seems amazing to me that I ever lived without it.
 Thank you, Tim Berners-Lee and Roy Fielding and all the other smart people who achieved so much by simplifying so much!

----

-Small Files Are Your Friends | Codecraft (2013-03-21 08:55:47)

-[...]
-Another way to say this is that file boundaries are an encapsulation barrier.
-Use them to hide data.
-(See my recent post about encapsulation as a simplicity strategy.) [...]

----

-My First Tangle With the Tower of Babel | Codecraft (2013-04-26 08:48:28)

-[...] think the answer may lie in finding new accommodations for all the complexity we wrestle.
-New ways to think about concurrency, distributed architectures, [...]

----

-Why Your Software Should Cry | Codecraft (2013-05-06 11:50:46)

-[...] how much we can accomplish in a good script with a few lines of code.
-However, if we want to truly master the bewildering growth of complexity in the universe of bits and bytes, we need pain.
-And we need [...]

----

-A grumble about buckets | Codecraft (2015-04-08 13:39:18)

-[…] developers limit the choices that are offered to their users as a way to simplify.
-This can be a good thing; I’m a big fan of […]

----

-On Forests and Trees | Codecraft (2015-09-02 08:48:37)

-[…] possible become unremarkable.
-It’s among the human mind’s most powerful techniques for coping with complexity, and it’s a hallmark of vigorous thinkers in any technical discipline.
-I like […]